DarkMatter68/satcb/README.md

-The first (alpha) version of this playbook originally used the Ansile Role: satellite6-content_views from Ansible Galaxy:-
+The first (alpha) version of this playbook originally used the Ansible Role: satellite6-content_views from Ansible Galaxy:-